Quantization of the Nonlinear Sigma Model Revisited: Batalin-Vilkovisky Geometry

 Let $d\mu$ be a density on $M$.
 In classical mechanics, one is interested in the critical points of $S_0$ whereas in the quantum theory, one is interested in the integral of $e^{S_0/\hbar}d\mu$ over $M$.
 Consequently, the $\g$-invariance of $S_0$, a symmetry of the classical theory, becomes a symmetry of the quantum theory only if the measure $e^{S_0/\hbar}d\mu$ is $\g$-invariant.
 That is, we must have

 where given a vector field $Z$, $\div_{d\mu}Z$ computes the divergence of $Z$ with respect to $d\mu$, i.e., $\L_X d\mu = \mr{div}(X) d\mu$, where $\L_X$ is the Lie derivative.
 The term $\div_{d\mu}S_\rho$ is defined by applying the divergence operator to each of the vector fields appearing in $S_\rho$ arising from the $\g$-action.
-Setting the operator $\div_{d\mu}$ to be zero on the other terms $S_0$ and $S_\g$ in $S$, we can encode (\ref{QMErho}) and the last two properties of (\ref{CMEprop}) via the \textit{quantum master equation}:
+Setting the operator $\div_{d\mu}$ to be zero on the other terms $S_0$ and $S_\g$ in $S$, we can encode (\ref{QMErho}) and the last two equations in (\ref{CMEprop}) via the \textit{quantum master equation}:

 So altogether, (\ref{QME-finite}) is an $\hbar$-deformation of the classical master equation (which in the present case differs from the classical master equation only in ghost degree one).

 For the purposes of perturbative quantum field theory, we will need a version of the above results that is adapted to formal functions, i.e., those defined as a formal power series.
 Thus, let $\widehat{\cO}_m(T^*[-1]M)$ denote the ring of formal power series functions on $T^*[-1]M$ centered at $m \in M$ (our notation follows the algebro-geometric notion of a ring completion).
 While the $G$ action on $M$ no longer induces an action on $\widehat{\cO}_m(T^*[-1]M)$, we do have an action of $\g$ on $\widehat{\cO}_m(T^*[-1]M)$, since $Z \in \g$ acts via Lie differentiation on formal multivector fields.